 - Make sure the essay item relates to your objectives.
 This happens by developing a test blueprint.

 Marking Essay Items

 The criteria for grading should be a part of the essay item and falls under the proficiency component.
 These same traits in the proficiency component should be a part of a rubric the teacher uses to mark the assignment.
 Rubrics help with grading consistently.
-The details of making rubrics is the topic of another post.
+The details of making rubrics are the topic of another post.

 The ideas here are just an introduction to making essay items.
 There is always other and better ways to approach a problem.
 If you have other ideas please share in the comments section.